wp-plugins/preserve-code-formatting/readme.txt

 Preserve formatting of code for display by preventing its modification by WordPress and other plugins while retaining original whitespace and characters.

-NOTE: Use of the visual text editor will pose problems as it can mangle your intent in terms of `<code>` tags.
+NOTE: Use of the visual text editor will pose problems as it can mangle your intent in terms of `code` tags.
 I do not offer any support for those who have the visual editor active.

 Notes:

-Basically, you can just paste code into `<code>`, `<pre>`, and/or other tags you additionally specify and this plugin will:
+Basically, you can just paste code into `code`, `pre`, and/or other tags you additionally specify and this plugin will:

 * Prevent WordPress from HTML-encoding text (i.e. single- and double-quotes will not become curly; "--" and "---" will not become en dash and em dash, respectively; "..." will not become a horizontal ellipsis, etc)
 * Prevent most other plugins from modifying preserved code
+* Prevent shortcodes from being processed
 * Optionally preserve whitespace (in a variety of methods)
 * Optionally preserve code added in comments

 Keep these things in mind:

-* ALL embedded HTML tags and HTML entities will be rendered as text to browsers, appearing exactly as you wrote them (including any `<br />`).
+* ALL embedded HTML tags and HTML entities will be rendered as text to browsers, appearing exactly as you wrote them (including any `br` tags).
 * By default this plugin filters 'the_content' (post content), 'the_excerpt' (post excerpt), and 'get_comment_text (comment content)'.

 Example:

-A post containing this within `<code></code>`:
+A post containing this within `code` tags:

 `
 $wpdb->query("